 Main features and objectives

-Final call information is intended to be published with the launch of the call on the AAL website at the beginning of February 2019, the deadline for submitting a project proposal being end of May 2019.
-Info days are expected to take place by the time of the call opening, potential applicants are invited to register to the AAL Programme newsletter or to monitor the Programme website.
+Final Call information is intended to be published with the launch of the Call on the AAL website at the beginning of February 2020, the deadline for submitting a project proposal being end of May 2020.
+Info days are expected to take place by the time of the Call opening, potential applicants are invited to register to the AAL Programme newsletter (click here) or to monitor the Programme website.

 - Italy (Friuli Venezia Giulia Region)